-Air Quality Health Advisory
+Air Quality Health Advisory EFFECTIVE AUGUST 26 - AUGUST 28, 2020

-Thursday July 26, 2018

-The Public Health Officers for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing a joint air quality health advisory to notify the public of potentially poor air quality conditions.
-Wildfire smoke from the Carr fire in Shasta County and other regional wildfires is present in the Sacramento Valley.
-Light winds and strong inversions may cause smoke impacts to continue for several days.
+The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing a joint air quality health advisory to notify the public of continuing poor air quality conditions from wildfire smoke.
+The smoke impacting the area is from the August Complex, the LNU Lightning Complex, and other regional wildfires.